dmhendricks/bootstrap-grid-css/README.md

 1. Download and extract the Bootstrap [source files](https://github.com/twbs/bootstrap/)
 2. Modify the SCSS files as desired.
 For example, to generate this build I added the `.bootstrap-wrapper` class to `scss/bootstrap-grid.scss` (lines 23 and 50), included the responsive utilities (line 43) and `.img-fluid` class (line 48).
 I also ported the `scss/utilities/_visibility.scss` [responsive utilities](http://v4-alpha.getbootstrap.com/layout/responsive-utilities/) that were found in alpha for convenience.
 3. Once you are done making your changes, use a program like [Koala](http://koala-app.com/) or [Scout](http://scout-app.io/) to compile the SCSS files into usable CSS files.
+If you have Gulp and npm installed, you can simply run the command: `gulp styles`